 Photography by FRANCESCO RUSSO

 The image, as we understand it, no longer succeeds but precedes experience, entering our memory before we even have a narrative for it.
 Once trusted to capture time, the picture has come to serve as a message, carrying fragments of self, desire, and belief, gradually unmooring itself from its origins.
 Meaning metamorphoses, identity becomes provisional, and myth enters not as history or inheritance, but as a modern construct.
 The individual in the image has long held significance in shaping our social identity, proving essential to our life stories, and of the assurance of the earth standing still for long enough to allow us to recognise our place upon it.
-Having originally spoken in 2024, when Japanese artist Tomokazu Matsuyama was participating in the 60th edition of the Venice Biennale, his interview appears even more poignant than ever, as we lead our lives by social media.
+Having originally spoken in 2024, when Japanese artist Tomokazu Matsuyama‘s exhibition was running concurrently to the 60th edition of the Venice Biennale, his interview appears even more poignant than ever, as we lead our lives by social media.
 Looking at Matsuyama’s paintings he allows everything to enter into his sphere of thinking — a world that is visually decorative while being intentionally destabilising at the same time.
 The eternally youthful punctuate his paintings like characters performing on a stage.
 Positioned within touching distance of one another, Matsuyama’s figures nonetheless appear forlorn — more isolated than engaged with their surroundings.
 They occupy space physically yet remain emotionally and psychologically disconnected from it.
 This estrangement lies at the heart of his vision.
 In his time, the Polish sociologist and philosopher Zygmunt Bauman spoke of a “liquid modern life,” in which there are “no permanent bonds,” and any we form must be tied loosely enough to be undone and reconfigured as circumstances inevitably change.
 That fluidity — the fusion of past and present — is central to how Matsuyama sees the world.
 It is also key to understanding the exhibition’s title.

 “Mythologiques,” he explains, “draws inspiration from Claude Lévi-Strauss’s structuralist ideas, especially his exploration of myths as frameworks for understanding cultural narratives.
 By invoking this title, I wanted to reflect on the layering of identity in our globalised era, where cultural symbols and histories intersect fluidly.”
 Matsuyama creates worlds that are anything but flat.
 His motifs offer evidence of the postmodern condition — one in which we see and feel the present through future technologies, existing as much within the digital realm as within physical reality.